 With excellence and discipline in mind, this handbook serves as our guide to create the most engaging, energetic, orderly, and safe environment possible.
-It has been prepared with 1 Corinthians 14:40 in mind which says to, "be sure that everything is done properly and in order".
+It has been prepared with I Corinthians 14:40 in mind which says to, "be sure that everything is done properly and in order".
 This Handbook presents the basic rules by which we will conduct ourselves.
 It is within these pages that we define the norms that create and reflect our community culture.
-Our understanding of these expectations ensures that everything is done properly and in order.
+Our understanding of these expectations help insure that everything is done properly and in order.

-With this understanding, students and parents read this handbook carefully.
-Commitment to these policies and procedures by students, parents and staff enables the school to run smoothly, effectively, and efficiently.
+With this understanding, we ask that both students and parents read this handbook carefully and discuss it together.
+These are not suggestions but policy by which we will operate.
+Each parent, student and teacher is expected to endorse the handbook, and to agree to abide by the guidelines set forth herein.
 All parents of currently enrolled students have signed a Statement of Cooperation agreeing to comply with the provisions of this handbook.